 Oreo Stuffed Chocolate Chip Cookies – One of the best cookie combinations!

 No-Bake Chocolate Peanut Butter Cookies – These cookies are addictive, and you don’t even need to turn your oven on!

 Gluten-Free Peanut Butter Cookies – These always get 5-star reviews.

 Decorated Christmas Cookies – Adorable Holiday Cookies decorated in 3 different ways.

 Pumpkin Spice Cookies with White Chocolate – Wow! just wow!
 You’ll eat these all season long!

-- Another reason this recipe is the best is that you don’t need to put the dough in the refrigerator to chill before you bake it.
+- Another reason this recipe is the best is because you don’t need to put the dough in the refrigerator to chill before you bake it.

 - A tip that makes these cookies so good is baking them on a Silpat Mat.
 Hands down one of the best baking supplies in our kitchen.
 The French know how to do it.
 The mat bakes the cookies perfectly!
 Crisp around the edges, soft and chewy in the middle.
 Just the way a cookie should be.

 - Decrease the amount of chocolate chips you use and add in raisins.
 Or use all raisins if you prefer